 Jamie McCarthy was born in England in 1963 of working-class Irish parents.
 His earliest musical experiences were the soul and pop music his three sisters played around the house along with the Irish traditional music that his parents loved to listen to and which he learned to play both from records and from hanging around in pubs in Co.
 Clare in Ireland when he was way too young to be really be allowed to.

 After being in a couple of bands as a teenager, in 1983 Jamie went to study music at Leicester Polytechnic.
-Having been rejected by five University music departments, it was pretty much the only place that would accept him, but he landed on his feet: the head of department was the composer Gavin Bryars and other members of the music department included composers Dave Smith, John White and Christopher Hobbs, all associated with the English Experimental music scene and Cornelius Cardew’s Scratch Orchestra.
+Having been rejected by five University music departments, it was pretty much the only place that would accept him, but he landed on his feet: the music department included composers Gavin Bryars, Dave Smith, John White and Christopher Hobbs, all associated with the English Experimental music scene and Cornelius Cardew’s Scratch Orchestra.
 Dave Smith in particular introduced him to the experience of listening to and performing in music by Cardew, La Monte Young, Harold Budd, Terry Riley and the earlier works of Steve Reich and Philip Glass all of which were formative influences on his own compositions.
 Whilst at Leicester, Jamie was also profoundly influenced by the Free Improvisation course he took with saxophonist Evan Parker.

-Gavin Bryars, who had recently been signed to the record label ECM and who had just come back from Munich loaded with armfuls of complementary CDs, grabbed Jamie one day and said ‘Come in to my office.
-You have to listen this!’
-It was the album Tabula Rasa by Arvo Pärt and Jamie was absolutely gobsmacked by it.
-He went on to write his undergraduate dissertation about Pärt and his music, being lucky enough to be given the chance to travel to Berlin and spend a few days with Pärt and his family going through scores and recordings and interviewing Arvo.
+Jamie wrote his undergraduate dissertation about the Estonian composer Arvo Pärt and his music, being lucky enough to be given the chance to travel to Berlin and spend a few days with Pärt and his family going through scores and recordings and interviewing Arvo.
 The interview was, over the course of several decades, published in London, New York, Moscow and Budapest upon the recommendation of Arvo himself.
 Pärt’s music became an incredibly strong influence on Jamie’s own work.
 The use of the same musical material being played against itself at different speeds in Pärt’s Cantus has been a particularly foundational technique used in many different guises in many of Jamie’s works, most notably in his durational piece Stilled from the 2000’s, the longest performance of which

 (with the performance company Fevered Sleep) lasted twelve hours.